-For 37 years Lisa Orr has been professional potter and student of ceramics.
-She completed an MFA at the NYSCC at Alfred University in 1992 and later received grants including a Fulbright and a MAAA/NEA.
-Her work is in numerous public and private collections including the Fine Arts Museum of San Francisco, and the permanent collection of WOCEF in Korea.
-Currently she teaches, lectures and shows nationally and internationally.
+I am a professional potter and have been a student of ceramics for almost 40 years.
+After completing my MFA in 1992 at the New York State College of Ceramics at Alfred University, I received a Fulbright and an MAAA/NEA grant to continue my studies.
+My work is shown in numerous public and private collections including the Fine Arts Museum of San Francisco, and the permanent collection of WOCEF in Korea.
+I currently teach, lecture and show nationally and internationally.

-Lisa Orr’s artworks for the table often refer to traditional porcelain or restaurant whitewares, but with softer forms inspired by the playful and abundant qualities of Mexican earthenware.
-She invented her own production process after studying clay mold fragments in antiquated factories and museums.
-After forming pieces in molds, on the wheel, or both, she finishes with stamps, slips, sprigs and multihued glazes.
-Though Lisa Orr’s colors can evoke a healthy garden in bloom, it is the strength of her form that sets her work apart: it feels muscular and strong while showing fluidity.
-In this way she plays both ends of the spectrum, from the dynamic and substantive to the detailed and dreamy–full of surprise.
-Her artwork is best presented with a freshly prepared meal.
+My artworks for the table refer to traditional porcelain or restaurant whitewares, but with softer forms inspired by the playful and abundant qualities of Mexican earthenware.
+I invented my own production process after studying clay mold fragments in antiquated factories and museums.
+After forming pieces in molds, on the wheel, or both, I finish with gestural animals, stamps, slips, sprigs and multihued glazes.

 More information about Lisa can be found at: lisaorr.com